Calebndumbu/JS/rockPaperScissors/README.md

 - This game is designed to be played in the browser console.
 - As you work on this project, commit your code regularly for better tracking of changes.

----

-This README provides a clear overview of the project’s setup and steps for building the game, making it easy for someone else to follow along or continue development.